 To define advanced settings:

-Define the settings you want:
+In the Advanced settings view, define the settings you want:

 - When you're done, click Save.

 The performance and tracking settings allow you to change the default configuration of the modification to improve loading time and disable tracking.

 The following table describes the available performance and tracking settings.

 Changing the default values of these settings may affect your site performance or the data collected from your site.
 Change the default values only if you definitely know what you're doing.

 Enable loading the modification content in the browser as a part of the custom script, which decreases the delay in displaying the modification (the flickering effect).